aoloe/scribus-plugin-tableofcontents/README.md

 - In a book where you have multiple writers you might want their names to appear in the TOC, below the ChapterName, but with no page number associated to it.
 This can be solved by defining a fake level (with no page number)... but, maybe, there is a better solution.
 - Option to ignore the local formatting (which ones?) in the titles
 - Allow to grap the titles by char styles instead of paragraph styles
+- When inserting the toc, Scribus could retain the name of the selected frame.
+It could also keep a list of frames where it has found styles that belong in the TOC.
+If the "content" frames have a timestamp it can warn the user in the  preflight verifier (currently, scribus does have timestamps for the frames, but that would be trivial to add... and interesting for other uses, too)

 Corner cases: